 Additional 405(d) Resources

 In the past year the 405(d) Program has grown its reach and continues to pursue its mission of Aligning Health Care Industry Security Approaches.
 The 405(d) program is now able to assist with many of your cybersecurity needs.
 Whether it’s instituting a cybersecurity program structure using HICP, or educating your staff on cybersecurity, we are here for you.
-Check us out on Social Media @ Ask405d across LinkedIn, Twitter, Facebook, an Instagram.
+Visit us at 405d.hhs.gov and follow us on Social Media @ Ask405d across LinkedIn, Twitter, Facebook, and Instagram.
 Also please feel free to email us at Cisa405d@hhs.gov

 Health Sector Cybersecurity Coordination Center (HC3)